RyanCCollins/techrapport.github.io/_posts/2015-11-03-software-developer-tools-of-the-trade.md

 #### Wakatime

 I'd like to chat about a new discovery that I made recently, and that is [Wakatime](http://wakatime.com).
 It's funny because in the process of designing my website resume, I wanted to incorporate stats about the type of work that I do, how much time I spend on it, and what [languages/frameworks I use the most](http://techrapport.com/resume/).
-To do this, I made a plugin that pulled info from github stats.
+To do this, I made a plugin that pulled info from Github stats.
 Still, I wasn't able to get a good level of granularity.
 In comes Wakatime.

 With Wakatime, you can set up an account and [follow their instructions for installing plugins](https://wakatime.com/editors) to your favorite code editors / IDEs.
 I use Xcode, Sublime Text and Brackets the most, so I installed a plugin for each.
-What the plugin does is really cool; it keeps track of how much time you spend writing code, what languages you use, and also analyzes your github commits to show you stats.
-There is also an [interactive leaderboard](https://wakatime.com/leaders), which shows you the the top coders as far as time spent each week.
+What the plugin does is really cool; it keeps track of how much time you spend writing code, what languages you use, and also analyzes your Github commits to show you stats.
+There is also an [interactive leaderboard](https://wakatime.com/leaders), which shows you the top coders as far as time spent each week.

-Another interesting piece of software for productivity is codeeval.
+Another interesting piece of software for productivity is Codeeval.
 I won't go into it too much, but I will say that it offers a pretty unique set of features for keeping you on your toes as a developer and helps you to hone your skills.

+### 8. Other - Honorable Mentions

+There are some other tools that I like to use that I didn't necessarily want to categorize.
+Below are some honorable mentions for tools that I use all the time.
+* Prepo - for prepping icons and other assets for Xcode projects
+* Textastic - an iOS App for writing code
+* VMWare Fusion - for testing on a variety of platforms
+* MongoDB - for big data
+* R - for data analysis
+* Coda - for web design, although I have moved away from it, it still deserves a mention
+* Macdown - for writing and previewing Markdown

 ###Wrapup